kimkt0408/pagbot/simulation_gpu.md

 ### Simulation with GPU

 **0. GPU setting**
-* Activate gpu utilization in Gazebo
+* How to activate GPU for Gazebo

   <pre>
   optirun gazebo</pre>